uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

 ### Option 1: Import a font from the web

-If you’re importing a new font from an open source font web directory,often you’ll be including JavaScript at the top of your file, and that loads the font and associates it with a display name.
-To make sure that happens, you’ll need to make a typeface token that uses that display name and associates a fallback font stack with it.
+If you’re importing a new font from an open source font web directory, often you’ll be including JavaScript at the top of your file that loads the font and associates it with a display name.
+In addition to adding this Javascript, you’ll need to make a typeface token that uses that display name and associates a fallback font stack with it.
 Here’s how to make the customizations to your code:

 1. Define: Tell USWDS about the font you’re using by defining a new typeface token in your settings.
 In the code example, we are using the font Lato.